Beach and grass outdoor games

 Easy, quick, fun and packable.
 Plus you can play on sand, grass or gravel.
 The cheaper steel boules tend to rust after a while, but they’re more traditional than coloured plastic.
 Most come with etched lines so that you can tell whose balls are whose.
-The Jacques set is treated to resist rust for a ‘lifetime’…or you could go professional and opt for intimidatingly black Obut carbon boules!
+The Jacques set is treated to resist rust for a ‘lifetime’…or you could go professional and opt for intimidatingly black and expensive Obut carbon boules!

 And for a fantastic game that needs no special equipment – just a ball and seven stones – it has to be Pittu Garam.
 We saw two teams of Pakistani picknickers – men, women and kids – having a wild time at Bolton Abbey in North Yorkshire and just had to ask if we could join in.
 You get to throw a ball, tackle, run and laugh A LOT.
 See the rules at the end of this article.

 Wind isn’t a problem for games you play with a hacky sack.
 Invent your own, or simply see how long you can volley the hack between players before it hits the floor.
 The aim is for each player to get a touch (called a hack, and then a double hack).
 And it’s a chance to show off your acrobatic (ish) skills.
 No hands allowed!

 Wet weather camping games and travel games

 Here’s a shortlist of our favourite portable board and travel games.
 Ideal when the weather isn’t great, for whiling away an evening by the campfire or even for taking to the pub.